milosmns/circular-slider-android/README.md

 - Android 2.3 or later SDK level
 - Android Studio (to compile it and use)

-How does it look like?
+What does it look like?
 ----------------------

 ![Circular Slider Image](http://i.imgur.com/au9sYb5.png)